wbotelhos/stepy/README.markdown

     next:           undefined          // Callback before the forward action.
     titleClick:     true               // Active the back and next action in the titles.
     titleTarget:    undefined          // Choose the place where titles will be placed.
+    select:         undefined          // Callback executed when the step is shown.
     validate:       false              // Active the jQuery Validation for each step.

 ## Usage with default values